Amor y Suerte: Exitos Romanticos

-Amor y Suerte: Éxitos Romanticos is the fourth compilation album released by American singer Gloria Estefan, but is the twenty-fifth album overall.
-It released in 2004.
-The album was released in some European countries with the alternate title Amor y Suerte: The Spanish Love Songs.
+Amor y Suerte: Éxitos Romanticos is the fourth compilation album released by American singer Gloria Estefan, but is the twenty-fifth album by the artist, overall.
+Released in 2004, the album was released in some European countries with the alternate title Amor y Suerte: The Spanish Love Songs.
 It Released internationally by Sony Discos except in Japan where the album was released by Epic Records/Sony Music Japan International.
-The album was released with a Limited Edition Bonus DVD in the U.S., Europe, and Mexico that contained music videos.
+The album was also released with a Limited Edition Bonus DVD in the U.S., Europe, and Mexico that contained music videos.

 Content

-Although many consider this album a greatest hits compilation of Estefan's Spanish language songs, it is just a compilation of Gloria's love songs in Spanish.
+Although many consider this album a greatest hits compilation of Estefan's Spanish language songs, it is actually a compilation of Gloria's love songs in Spanish but not necessarily all of her greatest hits.
 Most of the songs are number-one singles appearing on Billboard's "Hot Latin Tracks" in the United States.
 In 2006, a true compilation of her Spanish greatest hits was released under the name of Oye Mi Canto!: Los Grandes Exitos.